wrathematics/Romp/README.md

 (which has been supported by every compiler for ages).
 This package gives some nice examples of how to use module code.

-A final note about F90+ in particular, is that much of the advice in Writing R Extensions ranges from terrible to wildly inaccurate.
+A final note about F90+ in particular, is that some of the advice in Writing R Extensions is not always entirely accurate.
-Ignore what they have to say.